TheMannu/Devops-Tools-Installation-Configurations/IAM.md

 We can Create resources on AWS from CLI also and for that we need to configure AWS CLI in our Local System
 - IAM dashboard - User - Select User - Security Credentials - Access Keys (Max Two) - Create Access Keys - Download CSV file - Done

+Now Install CLI in our Local Machine Linux, Windows or Mac